zitadel/zitadel/site/docs/use/00-user.md

 An administrator can create and manage users within console.

-2. Enable self/registration for User
+B. Enable self/registration for User

  1. Create an organization as above
  2. Create custom policy